 The AP contacted more than 100 top climate researchers by e-mail and phone for their opinion.
 Among those contacted were vocal skeptics of climate change theory.
 Most scientists had not seen the movie, which is in limited release, or read the book.

-But those who have seen it had the same general impression: Gore conveyed the science correctly; the world is getting hotter and it is a manmade catastrophe-in-the-making caused by the burning of fossil fuels. –Seth Borenstein –Scientists OK Gore’s movie for accuracy (Yahoo!
-News (will expire))
+But those who have seen it had the same general impression: Gore conveyed the science correctly; the world is getting hotter and it is a manmade catastrophe-in-the-making caused by the burning of fossil fuels. —Seth Borenstein —Scientists OK Gore’s movie for accuracy (LA Daily News)